Spider-Man Comes to Marvel TV? Runaways Star Annie Wersching Says Maybe

 I think because I’m already immersed in the shows I’m on, I don’t feel like I’ve seen anything immediately in front of my eyes.
 But the air in general feels different.
 People are way more careful, even in an innocent way, about how they joke around with people, or what kind of pictures they take.

-I’m a big behind-the-scenes photo taker and there were a couple moments from Runaways where I was like, “I don’t think is appropriate.”
+I’m a big behind-the-scenes photo taker and there were a couple moments from Runaways where I was like, “I don’t think this is appropriate.”
 It was just silly, innocent stuff, but it felt like it could be taken the wrong way.
 It’s those little things that you have to pay attention to, but nothing huge yet, other than the general vibe.

 What’s next for you?